Golani Brigade: Counter-terror activities

 On the Lebanese front, Golani participated in numerous raids into southern and eastern Lebanon.
 In October 1969, the brigade's forces attacked Itarun (Operation Double Bass 1), Tel Sadr al-Arus and 'Arab Zahiran.
 Twenty-four buildings were destroyed across the three villages.
 Another operation, Double Bass 10, involved a retaliatory raid on Kfar Kila on January 2, 1970, in response to the kidnapping of an elderly guard from Metula by Fatah two days earlier.
 Another retaliatory strike came on December 27, 1970, against the village Yatar, a major guerrilla base.

 A major attack was carried out in response to the 1972 Munich Massacre.
 On September 16, 1972, Operation Extended Turmoil 4 was launched against bases in southern Lebanon, containing an estimated 600 guerrillas.
 Golani forces reached the Litani river in the east, while Paratroopers reached Juwaya just south of the river.
-Most of the guerrilla forces did not engage the Israelis and chose to retreat, although over 40 of them were killed.
+Most of the guerrilla forces did not engage the Israelis and chose to retreat, with over 40 of them killed.

 In the Gaza Strip, Golani operated according to the new counter-terror IDF doctrine calling for the adoption of guerrilla tactics, and operating in small teams and in open areas.
 During this period, Golani units were also stationed along the Bar Lev line and participated in the War of Attrition, especially in the Qantara East area.

-On the 4th of July 1976 a detachment of Golani took part in Operation Entebbe to rescue hostages held in Uganda by at least six Palestinians and two German terrorists supported by regular Ugandan soldiers.
+On the 4th of July 1976, a detachment of Golani took part in Operation Entebbe, to rescue hostages held in Uganda held by at least six Palestinians and two German terrorists supported by regular Ugandan soldiers.
 The mission was a resounding success, although there were three hostages killed as well as Lieutenant Colonel Yonatan Netanyahu, the commander of Sayeret Matkal who spearheaded the attack.